Wil-Ro/GoGodotJam/README.md

 # GoGodotJam
 ### A small game made over the course of a week for the 2021 GoGodot game jam

-This untitled project is a small game based off the theme "Evolution", it's build in the open source "Godot" engine.
+This untitled project is a small game based off the theme "Evolution", it's built in the open source "Godot" engine.

 This is a small roguelike dungeon crawler where the player is forced to leave a percentage of the enemies alive and each levels enemies evolve and develop from the previous enemies that weren't killed.
 The idea was to force the player to think ahead and plan which enemies they spare in order to control the evolution system to give them future combantants that they can face without issue.